-In March this year, the Danish Data Protection Agency issued a cloud guide in Danish and in English.
-It was not just about transferring to the USA / insecure third countries, although one would have to believe it based on what was subsequently the focus on among the wise minds.
+Datatilsynet issued a cloud guide in Danish and English in March this year.
+It was not only about transfer to the USA/unsafe third countries, although one would think so based on what was subsequently focused on among the wise minds.

 For example, it was also about knowing your final processor (where is your data?), That you must not let the processor use data for your own purposes, and that you must split your risk assessment into one that deals with data protection and one that deals with treatment safety.

-“The two inspections in the public sector have just begun, but the area will be the subject of the Data Inspectorate's continued focus.
+"The two inspections in the public sector have just begun, but the area will be subject to scrutiny Datatilsynets continued focus.

-The Danish Data Protection Agency will thus also supervise the use of the cloud in private companies.
-These will be launched in the coming month. "
+Datatilsynet will thus also supervise the use of cloud in private companies.
+These will be implemented in the coming month.”

-The Danish Data Protection Agency's announcement comes in the wake of the fact that KL on 8 June, ie a few days ago, has changed its view in relation to transfers in the municipalities.
+Datatilsynets announcement comes in the wake of the fact that KL 8 June, i.e. a few days ago, has changed its view in relation to transfers in the municipalities.